oroinc/documentation/user_guide/ui_components.rst

 .. note::

     What fields will be displayed in the "Create" form depends on the entity fields *"Show on View"* settings.

     Please see the *Entity Management* guide for more details.

 *"View" Page Action Buttons*
 ----------------------------

-Action Buttons that trigger actions for a specific entity record.
+Action Buttons  trigger actions for a specific entity record.
 They are displayed in the top right corner of the View page.

-If there are four or less actions available for the entity, a separate button is created for each of them.
+If there are four or less actions available for the entity records, a separate button is created for each of them.

 In the example, you can send Email, add note, edit and delete the Sales Process records from the View page: